jontydelan/nsql_app/README.md

 # nsql_app

-A flask application with the natural language to sql capability
+A flask application with the natural language to sql capability on the Chinook Database.

 # How to run
  1. On local env: